Hiiirad/personal-notes/Tech Guide/Vim/README.md

 - Set tab for X spaces: `:set shiftwidth=X`
 - `J` = [Join] this line with the next line
 - `.` = Repeat the latest command
+- `%` = Go to the other side of bracket, curly bracket, or parenthesis in command mode.
+- `:Explore` = Access file manager from inside VIM
+- `:Vexplore` = Vertically split window and access file manager
+- `:Sexplore` = Horizontally split window and access file manager